P-p-H-d/c-stl-comparison/README.md

 directory contains a benchmark comparing the performance of different C libraries (including some C++ ones, like STL and BOOST as references).

-Time and memory usage are provided for theses tests and the best run out of 3 is kept to remove external interference, which is a compromise between execution time and reliability.
+Time and memory usage are provided for these tests and the best run out of 3 is kept to remove external interference, which is a compromise between execution time and reliability.
 Compiler flags are `-O2 -march=native`.

 More specialized C libraries are added.
 The tested C libraries are: